-Name Expr Туре Description binding VE ValueEx pressio n ValueExpression expression to a backing bean property bound to the component instance for the UIComponent created by this custom action. id NONE String Component identifier of a UINamingContainer component rendere d VE Boolean Whether or not this subview should be rendered.
+Name Expr Туре Description binding VE ValueEx pressio n ValueExpression expression to a backing bean property bound to the component instance for the UIComponent created by this custom action. id NONE String $Component\ identifier\ of\ a\ {\tt UINamingContainer}\\ component$ rendere d VE Boolean Whether or not this subview should be rendered.

-- ?
-[P1-start f:subview constraints] Must be nested inside a <f:view> custom action (although this custom action might be in a page that is including the page containing the <f:subview> custom action. - ?
+- P1-start f:subview constraints] Must be nested inside a <f:view> custom action (although this custom action might be in a page that is including the page containing the <f:subview> custom action. - ?
 Must not contain an <f:view> custom action. - Must have an id attribute whose value is unique within the scope of the parent naming container.
 If this constraint is not met, the action taken regarding id uniqueness in section Section 9.3 "UIComponent Custom Action Implementation Requirements" must be taken - May be placed in a parent page (with <jsp:include> or <c:import> nested inside), or within the nested page.
 [P1-end]

-Locate the closest parent UIComponent custom action instance by calling associated UIComponent.
+Locate the closest parent UIComponent custom action instance by calling UIComponentClassicTagBase.getParentUIComponentClassicTagBase().
+If the getCreated() method of this instance returns true, create a new UINamingContainer component, and attach it as a child of the associated UIComponent.
 Such a component provides a scope within which child component identifiers must still be unique, but allows child components to have the same simple identifier as child components nested in some other naming container.
 This is useful in several scenarios: